David Gifford Croll: Later life and death

-Upon his return to Australia, Doctor Croll resumed his medical practice in Sherwood, a western suburb of Brisbane, and became a well known local identity.
-He served again in World War II, and in 1941 commanded the 112 Australian General Hospital, which later became known as Greenslopes Military Hospital or Greenslopes Repatriation Hospital.
+Upon his return to Australia, Croll resumed his medical practice in Sherwood, a western suburb of Brisbane, and became a well known local identity.
+He served again in the Second World War, and in 1941 commanded the 112th Australian General Hospital, which later became known as Greenslopes Military Hospital or Greenslopes Repatriation Hospital.
 He was also founder of the British Medical Agency, formed to assist doctors in their work.
 He died in 1948, aged 62.

 Legacy

-Croll was a foundation member of the Sherwood RSL, and he and Mrs Croll bequeathed their home to the Sub-Branch.
-In 1955, after Mrs Croll's death in 1954, it was dedicated as the Croll Memorial Centre.
+Croll was a foundation member of the Sherwood RSL, and he and Winnie bequeathed their home to the Sub-Branch.
+In 1955, after Winnie's death in 1954, it was dedicated as the Croll Memorial Centre.
 The title transferred to new premises at Corinda in 1967, and the precinct extended in 1971.
 Since the early 1970s, the Croll Memorial Precinct at the Sherwood Indooroopilly RSL Sub Branch has been a local centre for commemorative services.

 Croll's extensive collection of personal and official diaries, reports, memoranda and photographs are held in the collections of the State Library of Queensland.